No Matta What (Party All Night)

 "No Matta What (Party All Night)" is the second single by American R&B singer Toya, from her self-titled debut album, Toya (2001).
 It was written by David Frank and Nathan Butler.

-After the success of her previous hit "I Do!!" which peaked at number 16 on the Billboard Hot 100, Toya released only one more single, 2001's "No Matta What (Party All Night)" before being contractually released from Arista Records.
-The song peaked at No. 86 in the Billboard Hot 100, but it failed to enter in the Billboard Hot R&B/Hip-Hop Songs chart.
+After the success of her previous hit "I Do!!", which peaked at number 16 on the US Billboard Hot 100, Toya released only one more single, "No Matta What", before being contractually released from Arista Records.
+The song peaked at No. 86 on the Billboard Hot 100 and number 25 in Australia.

 Music video

 In the music video, Toya appears in her house with her friends who tell her what she must wear.
 Then, they go to a party, leaving the galaxy for Earth.